tfeb/tfeb-lisp-tools/README.md

 This is particularly useful for modules consisting of several files (with a 'loader' file to load them all): the forms given in `after-require-module` are run after the whole module is loaded.

 ### Other functionality
 There is a mechanism for adding wrappers around the process of actually providing a module (after its file has been located).
-I'm not going to document this here, but its main use has been to arrange to forget about system definitions for modules which involve some system definition tool, so the LispWorks development environment doesn't get cluttered up with system definitions that are not interesting.
+This is not yet documented here, but its main use has been to arrange to forget about system definitions for modules which involve some system definition tool, so the LispWorks development environment doesn't get cluttered up with system definitions that are not interesting.
 It's also used to implement `after-require-module`, above.
+This mechanism is subject to change.

+**`*module-component-rewriter*`** is a variable which may either be `nil` (the default) or a function designator.
+If it is a function designator that function is called on each component of a dotted module name (for `"ORG.TFEB.FOSH"` the components are `"ORG"`, `"TFEB"` & `"FOSH"`) and the value it returns is used as the name of the component.
+This is useful for components which have names which are not valid pathname components: for instance it can be used to rewrite a name like `"series/conduit"` into `"series-conduit"`(and this was its original purpose).

 ### Examples
 Given